 Warning: If the cabinets are old and were likely painted before 1980, have a paint sample tested for lead before sanding the cabinets.
 If the paint contains lead, use a liquid deglosser instead of sanding.

 Fill dings, gouges, splits and holes with wood filler, following the manufacturer's directions and smoothing the putty with a putty knife.
 With some fillers, it's best to overfill holes slightly so they can be sanded down flat.
 Let the filler dry as directed, then sand all of the areas that have filler so they are smooth and flat.

 Meticulously remove all sanding dust from the cabinet parts, using a shop vac (if you have one) followed by a tack cloth.
 Any dust left on the surface could show up in the finished paint job.

-Prime and Sand
+Prime and Sand the Cabinets